Geometry and Topology of Gradient Shrinking Sasaki-Ricci Solitons: Introduction

-Notice that the Sasaki-Ricci soliton is an analogue of Ricci solitons as well as (transverse) K\"{a}hler-Ricci solitons.
-In any complex dimension, Ni \cite{ni} proved that there is no complete noncompact gradient shrinking K\"{a}hler-Ricci soliton with positive holomorphic bisectional curvature.
-We expect Theorem \ref{T1} to be true for the gradient shrinking Sasaki-Ricci soliton with positive transverse holomorphic bisectional curvature.

 The paper is organized as follows.
-In section $2$, we review Sasaki geometry and transverse K\"{a}hler geometry.
-In section $3$, we prove on a Sasakian manifold with a given weight function $\varphi$, any $\varphi$-harmonic function with finite weighted Dirichlet integral is transversely plurihamonic.
-In section $4,$ we show that a gradient shrinking Sasaki-Ricci soliton has only one nonparabolic end.
-In section $5$, we claim a gradient shrinking Sasaki-Ricci soliton with the positive sectional curvature must be compact.
+In section $2$, we prove on a Sasakian manifold with a given weight function $\varphi$, any $\varphi$-harmonic function with finite weighted Dirichlet integral is transversely plurihamonic.
+In section $3,$ we show that a gradient shrinking Sasaki-Ricci soliton has only one nonparabolic end.
+In section $4$, we claim that a gradient shrinking Sasaki-Ricci soliton with the positive sectional curvature or positive transverse holomorphic bisectional curvature must be compact.